zendframework/zend-hydrator/doc/book/strategy.md

 ### Zend\\Hydrator\\Strategy\\BooleanStrategy

-This Strategy converts values into Booleans and vice versa.
-It expects two arguments at the constructor, which are used to define a contrary for `true` and `false`.
+This strategy converts values into Booleans and vice versa.
+It expects two arguments at the constructor, which are used to define value maps for `true` and `false`.

 ### Zend\\Hydrator\\Strategy\\ClosureStrategy

-This is a strategy that allows you to pass in a `hydrate` callback to be called in the event of hydration, and an `extract` callback to be called in the event of extraction.
+This is a strategy that allows you to pass in options for:

+- `hydrate`, a callback to be called when hydrating a value, and
+- `extract`, a callback to be called when extracting a value.

 ### Zend\\Hydrator\\Strategy\\DateTimeFormatterStrategy

-This is a strategy that converts bidirectional a string into a DateTime Object.
-The in- and output format can be defined as a constructor argument.
+`DateTimeFormatterStrategy` provides bidirectional conversion between strings and DateTime instances.
+The input and output formats can be provided as constructor arguments.

 ### Zend\\Hydrator\\Strategy\\DefaultStrategy

-This is a "dummy"-implementation that simply proxies everything through, without doing anything on the parameters.
+The `DefaultStrategy` simply proxies everything through, without performing any conversion of values.

 ### Zend\\Hydrator\\Strategy\\ExplodeStrategy

-This Strategy is a wrapper around PHPs `implode` and `explode` functions.
-The delemiter and a limit can be defined at the constructor.
-The Limit is only respected in the `extract` function.
+This strategy is a wrapper around PHP's `implode()` and `explode()` functions.
+The delemiter and a limit can be provided to the constructor; the limit will only be used for `extract` operations.

 ### Zend\\Hydrator\\Strategy\\SerializableStrategy

-This is a strategy that provides the functionality for `Zend\Hydrator\ArraySerializable`.
+`SerializableStrategy` provides the functionality backing `Zend\Hydrator\ArraySerializable`.
 You can use it with custom implementations for `Zend\Serializer\Adapter\AdapterInterface` if you want to as well.

 ### Zend\\Hydrator\\Strategy\\StrategyChain

-This Strategy takes an array of `Zend\\Hydrator\\Strategy\\StrategyInterface` and iterates over it in the `extract` and `hydrate` Method.
-It allows you concatination of multiple Strategies, and execute them on a single value.
+This strategy takes an array of `StrategyInterface` instances and iterates over them when performing `extract()` and `hydrate()` operations.
+Each operates on the return value of the previous, allowing complex operations based on smaller, single-purpose strategies.

 ## Writing custom strategies

-As usual, this is not really a very useful example, but will provide you with the basics to start with writing your own strategies, as well as provide ideas as to where and when to use them.
-This strategy simply transform the value for the defined key using `rot13` during `extract()` and `hydrate()`:
+The following example, while not terribly useful, will provide you with the basics for writing your own strategies, as well as provide ideas as to where and when to use them.
+This strategy simply transforms the value for the defined key using `str_rot13()` during both the `extract()` and `hydrate()` operations:

 ```php
 class Rot13Strategy implements StrategyInterface